ArticlesHow To

 How To Spot A Fake Gibson Les Paul - Stoptail Position

 Next, look at the position of the stoptail.
-You need to establish whether the stoptail itself is closer to, or further from, the bridge than the neck volume knob.
-If you find that the stoptail is further from the bridge than the neck volume knob, you should probably avoid the guitar you’re looking at, as it’s likely a knockoff.
+You need to establish whether the stoptail itself is closer to, or further away from the bridge than the neck volume knob.
+If you find that the stoptail is further from the bridge than the neck volume knob, you should probably avoid the guitar you’re looking at, as it’s likely a knock off.

-Unless you’re buying your Gibson Les Paul brand-new from a trusted retailer like Sam Ash, Sweetwater, or Guitar Center, you should always approach with a cautious eye.
-Even if it’s a friend selling the instrument, unless you know where they got it, they may have unwittingly purchased a counterfeit.
+Unless you’re buying your Gibson Les Paul brand new from a trusted retailer like Sam Ash, Sweetwater, or Guitar Center, you should always approach with a cautious eye.
+Even if it’s a friend selling the instrument, unless you know where they got it from, it could be the case that they also unwittingly purchased a counterfeit.

 Craiglist, eBay, Facebook Marketplace, and Pawn Shops all over the country are awash with these replicas.
-Particularly if you see a brand new Gibson Les Paul retailing under MSRP, proceed with extreme caution and avoid unless you’re absolutely certain of the authenticity or you’re OK with the idea of potentially losing your money.
+Particularly if you see a brand new Gibson Les Paul retailing under MSRP, proceed with extreme caution, and avoid unless you’re absolutely certain on the authenticity, or you’re OK with the idea of potentially losing your money.
 Gibson rarely discounts guitars, so extremely low prices should always be a red flag.

 • Simon Morgan